jackjliew/ai-openscale/connect-sagemaker.md

 {:codeblock: .codeblock}
 {:screen: .screen}

-# Specify your Amazon SageMaker service
+# Specifying an Amazon SageMaker ML service instance
 {: #connect-sage}

 Your first step in the {{site.data.keyword.aios_short}} tool is to specify an Amazon SageMaker service instance.
 Your Amazon SageMaker service instance is where you store your AI models and deployments.